Religious discrimination in Pakistan: Sikhs

-In 2009, the Pakistani Taliban imposed Jizya on Non-Muslims, houses of 11 Sikh families were demolished in Orakzai Agency for refusing to pay jizya ransom.

-In 2010, a Sikh youth Jaspal Singh was beheaded in Khyber Agency after his family could not pay the big Jizya ransom.
+In 2010, a Sikh youth Jaspal Singh was beheaded in Khyber Agency after his family could not pay the large Jizya ransom.
 Consequently, thousands of Sikhs had to abandon their homes and flee from tribal areas to resettle in areas with larger Sikh populations, such as Peshawar, Hassanabdal and Nankana Sahib.

 In May 2018, a prominent Sikh leader Charanjeet Singh was shot dead in Peshawar.
-It was the tenth targeted murder of a prominent Sikh since 2014, and "stirred unprecedented fear – and fury – among the community’s members, particularly in Peshawar."
+It was the tenth targeted murder of a prominent Sikh since 2014, and "stirred unprecedented fear - and fury - among the community's members, particularly in Peshawar."

 On 3 January 2020, Pakistani media reported that "scores of protesters surrounded the Gurdwara Nankana Sahib, on Friday afternoon, threatening to overrun the holy site if their demands for the release of suspects in an alleged forced conversion case were not met".
 There were also reports of stone-pelting on the shrine by a mob of angry local Muslims, that even threatened to convert it into a mosque.

 On 27 July 2020, it was reported that the Gurdwara Shaheed Bhai Taru Singh, which is the site of martyrdom of Bhai Taru Singh, had been forcibly taken over and was converted into a mosque and named as Masjid Shahid Ganj.

+In June 2023, two Sikh shopkeepers were attacked in a spate of less than 48 hours in Peshawar.
+One Sikh succumbed to his injuries whilst the other victim survived.
+ISIS claimed responsibility for the attacks and targeted the Sikhs for being "polytheistic".

 Shias

 In 2012 Jundallah militants stopped buses and massacred 18 men travelling on buses.
 All but one of the victims were Shia Muslim, while others on the buses were spared.

 In 2012, Malik Ishaq, founder of the anti-Shia militant group Lashkar-e-Jhangvi, called Shias the "greatest infidels on earth" and demanded the country to declare them as "non-Muslims on the basis of their beliefs."
-Brad Adams, the Asia director of Human Rights Watch, stated that "The government’s persistent failure to apprehend attackers or prosecute the extremist groups organizing the attacks suggests that it is indifferent to this carnage."
+Brad Adams, the Asia director of Human Rights Watch, stated that "The government's persistent failure to apprehend attackers or prosecute the extremist groups organizing the attacks suggests that it is indifferent to this carnage."